 '''

-class A { int a; }
+class A { int a; int a2;}

 class B : A { int a; }

 void foo(B b)

 {

 b.a = 3; // accesses field B.a

+b.a2 = 4; // accesses field A.a2

-b.A.a = 4; // accesses field A.a
+b.A.a = 5; // accesses field A.a

 }

 '''

 The D compiler is free to rearrange the order of fields in a class to optimally pack them in an implementation-defined manner.
 Consider the fields much like the local variables in a function - the compiler assigns some to registers and shuffles others around all to get the optimal stack frame layout.
 This frees the code designer to organize the fields in a manner that makes the code more readable rather than being forced to organize it according to machine optimization rules.
 Explicit control of field layout is provided by struct/union types, not classes.